Chapter 17 : Serious

 She put the cookie down and shrugged.
 “I don’t know.
 I mean, I knew had all this crap going on but I didn’t think it would happen to me.
 It’s one of those ‘That’s never going to happen’ situations…”

 I nodded and she said quietly, “It’s called Polycystic Ovary Syndrome.
 Or PCOS for short.
 I’ve researched it, both magical and Muggle, and I don’t think there’s a cure.”
 She took a deep breath and I gripped her hand, just wanting to be there for her.

 “It’ll be okay, Rose,” I said, “there’s always other ways around it.”

 She nodded sadly.
 “I know, I know.
 But it won’t be the same, y’know?”
 I nodded and she rubbed her eyes.
 “It’s just, why did it have to happen to me?”

 “I don’t know why.
 It shouldn’t have happened to you, you’re one of the best people I know,” I said honestly.

 She blushed and shook her head.
 “No, seriously!”
 I insisted, “You’re just full of goodness and you’re so special, you shouldn’t be the one going through this.”

 Her eyes welled up and she said, “Thank you, Reese.”
 I smiled at her and she said, “I think I’m gonna call Mum though.
-She knew about my appointment today so she’s probably chewed off all her nails.”
+She’s constantly worrying about this.
+I need to talk to her about it.”